FAQs

 EFPRA has actual standard and average numbers available.
 See our white papers and the research reports.
 For further detailed and specific information, you can contact a supplier.

-Feed grade animal proteins defined as PAPs are only made from Category 3 material, the safest type of by-products which are from healthy slaughtered animals and processed on segregated lines under strict veterinary control in line with EU legislation.
+Feed grade animal proteins defined as PAPs are only made from Category 3 material, the safest type of by-products which are from healthy slaughtered animals and processed on segregated lines under strict veterinary control in line with EU and UK legislation.
 Before the introduction of legislation approximately 20 years' ago, material from various sources became meat and bone meal.
 It did not have the same high standards for sourcing and processing as the PAPs that are now available.
-In Europe, meat and bone meal now only refers to material from Category 1 and 2 by-products.
-They do not re-enter the food chain but are reused for technical purposes, mainly fuel.
+In Europe and the UK, meat and bone meal now only refers to material from Category 1 and 2 by-products.
+They do not re-enter the feedchain but are reused for technical purposes, such as biofuels and Category 2 fertilisers.

 This cannot be answered by EFPRA as every company determines its own commercial policy.
 Please contact a supplier.